In this post, you will see a roundup of 10 temperature blanket patterns.

 What Is A Temperature Blanket?

-The basic idea behind a temperature blanket is to knit or crochet a row or two every day for a year choosing a different colour for each day depending on the temperature outside.
+The basic idea behind a temperature blanket is to knit or crochet a row or two every day for a year choosing a different color for each day depending on the temperature outside.

-Most people follow a temperature blanket chart which tells them which colours to use.
+Most people follow a temperature blanket chart that tells them which colors to use.

-As you can see in the image below, the chart varies in colour, depending on the temperature range.
+As you can see in the image below, the chart varies in color, depending on the temperature range.

 Temperature blanket chart from jennlikesyarn

 If you decide to make a temperature blanket the first thing you want to do is make a temperature gauge based on where you are located.

 If the weather where you live is pretty stable and there are no notable differences day by day you will want to assign fewer temperature degrees to a certain color so you can have a bigger variety.

 If the weather is pretty unpredictable you can have more temperature degrees in a color.

 Generally, the blankets are made using a rainbow color palette but you can always choose to use other colors to bring your blanket closer to your style or your home decor.